JonasAlfredsson/synergy-mouse-remapper/README.md

 9. Mouse Wheel Right Tilt

 which does not correspond to the ordering expected by Linux.
-It is stated in the GitHub thread that it should be possible to remap these buttons in the `synergy.conf`, but just like the author I found this a bit unreliable.
+It is stated in the same GitHub thread that it should be possible to remap these buttons in the `synergy.conf`, but just like the author I found this a bit unreliable.

-What have worked very reliably for me this whole time was to use the `xmodmap` program to remap the mouse buttons instead.
+What have worked flawlessly for me this whole time was to use the `xmodmap` program to remap the mouse buttons instead.

 ```bash